syncfusion-content/javascript-docs/js/PivotClient/Relational-Getting-Started.md

 {% endhighlight %}

-The “url” property in PivotClient widget points the service endpoint, where data are processed and fetched in the form of JSON.
-The service used for the PivotClient widget as endpoint are WCF and WebAPI.
+The [`url`](/api/js/ejpivotclient#members:url) property in pivot client widget points the service endpoint, where data are processed and fetched in the form of JSON.
+The service used for the pivot client widget as endpoint are WCF and WebAPI.

 ### WebAPI